 Enrichment and career development opportunities abound for students in College Park Scholars.
 Not only do students have access to the multitude of experiences available on the University of Maryland (UMD) campus, but they also enjoy opportunities developed specifically for them.

 Internships and research provide early professional development for students and help them learn more about themselves and their career goals.
 As part of the Scholars curriculum, students are required to complete a practicum experience by the end of their sophomore year at UMD.
 Many students satisfy that requirement with a research project or an internship.

-This curricular requirement makes a difference: According to UMD's 2019 Graduation Survey, 41 percent of Scholars students had three or more internships during their undergraduate career, vs. 33 percent of the broader UMD undergraduate student body.
-Meanwhile, 28 percent of Scholars participate in on-campus research projects, compared to 21 percent of all UMD undergrads.
+This curricular requirement makes a difference: According to UMD's 2021 Graduation Survey, 85 percent of Scholars students participated in an internship during their undergraduate career, compared to 75 percent of the broader UMD undergraduate student body.
+Further, 41 percent of Scholars students had three or more internships during their undergraduate career, vs. 29 percent of the broader UMD undergraduate student body.
+Meanwhile, 35 percent of Scholars participate in research while at UMD.

 Past internship and research experiences have included:

 - Research studying the effects of a new drug on glioblastoma, a common malignant brain tumor, at the National Institutes of Health

 - An internship designing and building an underwater laser scanner for a LiDAR (Light Detecting and Ranging) lab

 - A supervised study of the ethical implications of consumer DNA genealogy tests

 Global learning can both enhance undergraduate education and engender personal growth.